TendTo/Whale-watch/README.md

     -H=0.0.0.0:$PORT
 ```
 Where
-- $BROWSER_ADDRESS is the github page address or the address of the machine you are using _Whale watch_ on
+- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on
 - $PORT is the port you want to expose.
 The default one is port 2375
 You will need the contents of the _ca.pem_, _cert.pem_ and _key.pem_ files to connect to the host from the client.
 You may need to stop the docker.service if it is already running with